tedbarnett/MyFamily/replit.md

 - Full name display (when different from display name)
 - Birthdays page showing upcoming celebrations with countdown
 - Everyone page for viewing all family members
-- Photo Album with swipe navigation
+- Photo Album with swipe navigation (starts with grandchildren for engagement)
 - Memory Quiz with score tracking over time (chart at bottom of admin page)
 - PWA support with custom Apple Touch Icon for iOS home screen installation
+- Category buttons show person counts in subtitles
 - **Customizable categories** - Families can rename categories and hide unused ones via Admin settings
 - **Unified Partners category** - Combines daughters-in-law, sons-in-law, and partners with spouse linking
 - **Welcome message** - Customizable message on home page with markdown support (bold, italic, links), defaults to "We love you, [seniorName]!"